freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/store-and-retrieve-data-using-literal-and-variable-values-in-c-sharp.md

 ## --assignment--

-Complete the [Store and Retrieve Data Using Literal and Variable Values in C#](https://learn.microsoft.com/training/modules/csharp-literals-variables/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-literals-variables/" target="_blank" rel="noreferrer">Store and Retrieve Data Using Literal and Variable Values in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--